-- Availability of high-quality historical data.
+- Availability of high quality historical data.
 Many cryptocurrency exchanges provide free access to historical data, with fine-grained intervals, even up to 1 second.
-The data is easily accessible through either a dedicated API or can be downloaded as CSV files.
-This is a significant difference compared to the availability of historical stock prices, which are not easily accessible even for hourly interval data, and usually, the access requires a fee.
+The data is easily accessible through either a dedicated API or can be downloaded as csv files.
+This is a significant difference compared to availability of historical stock prices, which are not easily accessible even for hourly interval data, and usually the access requires a fee.
 Additionally, this concrete pair BTC/USDT was one of the earliest pairs available on the exchanges, so it has the longest historical data available. - Cryptocurrency exchanges operate continuously, 24 hours a day, 7 days a week.
 Hence, there is no need for special handling of holidays and overnight price fluctuations during stock market closures.
-The historical price data forms a consistent time series with equally spaced intervals. - Bitcoin stands as the most established cryptocurrency, with the BTC/USDT pair being the most widely traded and one of the highest in trading volume , which makes it more liquid and stable compared to the other cryptocurrency pairs.
+The historical price data forms a consistent time series with equally spaced intervals. - Bitcoin stands as the most established cryptocurrency, with the BTC/USDT pair being the most widely traded and one of the highest in trading volume 3, which makes it more liquid and stable compared to the other cryptocurrency pairs.

-The data was obtained through the Binance API.
+The data was obtained through the Binance API4.
 Binance is one of the largest global cryptocurrency exchanges that provides a platform to trade various cryptocurrencies.
 It was established in 2017 and offers a comprehensive range of services, including trading, listing, fundraising, and delisting or withdrawal of cryptocurrencies.
 The API allows downloading the so-called k-line data, the candlestick data of various intervals, consisting of: open time, close time, open price, high price, low price, close price and volume.
 The research uses k-line intervals of 5min, 15min and 30min.

 After downloading, the data was checked for missing data points.
-Even though the exchange operates continuously, there were maintenance windows and the exchange sometimes was down.
+Even though exchange operates continuously, there were maintenance windows and the exchange sometimes was down.
 8 gaps in the data were detected, with missing data of over 101 hours (4.2 days) in total.
-This constitutes 0.002 of all data points in the period, thus it shouldn't have a significant impact on the experiment.
-For simplicity's
+This constitutes to 0.002 of all data points in the period, thus it shouldn't have significant impact into the experiment.
+For the simplicity sake and to make the time series consistent, the gaps were filled by copying the price and volume values from the last available data point.
+Then, returns from each interval are computed as: